 The first lower bound follows from Ramsey's theorem and the weak Hanani--Tutte theorem on surfaces.

 \begin{proposition} We have $2\mathrm{g}_0(K_{3,t}) \ge \mathrm{eg}_0(K_{3,t}) \ge \Omega(\log\log\log t)$. \end{proposition}

 \begin{proof} Let $t\ge 3, g\ge 0$ and let $\mathcal{D}$ be an independently even drawing of $K_{3,t}$ on a surface $S$ of Euler genus $g$.
-By Ramsey's theorem, there is a subset $U_a\subseteq U$ of size $\Omega(\log t)$ such that all the edges between $a$ and $U_a$ cross each other an odd number of times, or all the edges between $a$ and $U_a$ cross each other an even number of times.
+Construct an auxiliary graph $G_U$ with vertex set $U$ such that $u_iu_j$ is an edge of $G_U$ if and only if the edges $au_i$ and $au_j$ of $K_{3,t}$ cross an odd number times in $\mathcal{D}$.
+By Ramsey's theorem (see e.g. Diestel~\cite[Section 9.1]{Di16_fifth} or Matou\v{s}ek--Ne\v{s}et\v{r}il~\cite[Theorem 11.2.1]{MN09_invitation}) applied to $G_U$, there is a subset $U_a\subseteq U$ of size $\Omega(\log t)$ such that all the edges between $a$ and $U_a$ cross each other an odd number of times, or all the edges between $a$ and $U_a$ cross each other an even number of times.
 Repeating the same argument with vertices $b$ and $c$, we find a subset $U_b\subseteq U_a$ of size $\Omega(\log \log t)$, and a subset $U_c\subseteq U_b$ of size $\Omega(\log \log \log t)$ such that the number of crossings of each pair of edges between $b$ and $U_b$ has the same parity, and the number of crossings of each pair of edges between $c$ and $U_c$ has the same parity.